Clindamycin Side Effects Lead to Dental Malpractice Lawsuit

 Reading time: 7 minutes

-In this case study, dentists will discover how a rushed procedure, antibiotic selection, and non-clinical staff advice led to a malpractice lawsuit and patient harm.
+In this case study, dentists will discover how a patient’s preference to complete treatment in a single stage—rather than the clinician-recommended two-stage approach—combined with antibiotic selection and non-clinical staff advice, ultimately led to a malpractice lawsuit and patient harm.
 This article highlights the importance of informed consent, careful risk management, and keeping patient communications strictly professional.

 Key Concepts